rahulmohan126/BoomBot/README.md

 This project is still in progress so report any bugs or issues and they will be fixed as soon as possible.

+This project has been tested using both Node.js 12 and 14 on OS X (10.15), Windows 10, and Ubuntu 20.04.

 ## Docker

 In the "Installation" section, follow instuctions until the end of "Creating a settings.json".
 At that point you should have everything you need to setup a docker container.